 |They’re never far from easy access to the sea.|

-This is cruise number 22 for us in the past over five years during which neither of us has ever visited a ship doctor, not even when we contracted awful coughs, colds, and cases of flu.
+This is cruise number 22 for us in the past over five years, during which neither of us had ever visited a ship doctor, not even when we contracted awful coughs, colds, and cases of flu.
 Fortunately, we’ve never had norovirus or seasickness requiring medication from the doctor.

 |A lone Caracara.|

-After a very thorough exam of my knee, my leg, my groin, and mid-section he determined I have the equivalent of phlebitis, inflammation in the vein in my leg and lymphatic system, which if left untreated could be a disaster.
+After a comprehensive exam of my knee, my leg, my groin, and mid-section, he determined I have the equivalent of phlebitis, inflammation in the vein in my leg, and lymphatic system, which, if left untreated, could be a disaster.
 He determined it hadn’t spread to any other parts of my body and was localized in my leg.

 |Black Browed Albatross in a massive colony.|

-He prescribed a strong prescription anti-inflammatory drug which must be taken with food three times a day along with continuing the antibiotic for at least four more days.
-Although concerned with the diagnosis, I was especially relieved when he said I can keep walking as long as I can tolerate it.
+He prescribed a strong prescription anti-inflammatory drug that must be taken with food three times a day and continuing the antibiotic for at least four more days.
+Although concerned with the diagnosis, I was especially relieved when he said I could keep walking as long as I can tolerate it.

 |A lone little bird.|

-Even with the pain these past many days, I’ve been able to participate in the long walks on the excursions although I continue to walk gingerly due to the pain.
-Tom has been patient and helpful as always, hanging on to me as we’ve navigated our way over the rough, rocky and uneven terrain.
+Even with the pain these past many days, I’ve participated in the long walks on the excursions, although I continue to walk gingerly due to the pain.
+Tom has been patient and helpful as always, hanging on to me as we’ve navigated our way over the rough, rocky, and uneven terrain.

 |More chicks and parents sitting atop their raised pods.|